-It is useful to point out that de Marchi et al. (2010) fitted the present-day mass function of many Galactic clusters, young and old, with a tapered power-law function and deduced that the characteristic mass varies between 0.1 to 0.8 M$_{\odot}$ which is roughly the same range of variations implied by our model.
-However, de Marchi et al. attributed the difference in the characteristic mass to the preferential evaporation of low mass stars from the clusters, leading over time to a shift of the characteristic mass to higher values.
-While it is probably safe to say that the jury is still out concerning the relative importance of collisions versus dynamical interactions in modifying the shape of the IMF in GCs, the collision-based model presented here provides an explanation for the observed $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ anti-correlation and it is not yet clear if dynamical evolution can do the same.
-The level of variations of the IMF inferred in this work, particularly for the slope in the stellar mass range (0.08-0.5) M$_{\odot}$ that is needed in order to explain the scatter in the $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ relation is consistent with what is observed for young stellar clusters in the Milky Way (Dib 2014) and may reflect either variations in the physical conditions of the GCs parental clouds at the time the G1 population started to form or to the occurrence of other processes such as gas accretion onto protostars (Dib et al. 2010) or collisions between protostars before they settle on the Main Sequence (Dib et al 2007).
+While it is probably safe to say that the jury is still out concerning the relative importance of collisions versus dynamical interactions in modifying the shape of the IMF in GCs, the collision-based model presented here provides an explanation for the observed $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ anticorrelation, and it is not yet clear if dynamical evolution can do the same.
+The level of variations in the IMF inferred in this work, particularly for the slope in the stellar mass range (0.08-0.5) M$_{\odot}$ that is needed in order to explain the scatter in the $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ relation, is consistent with what is observed for young stellar clusters in the Milky Way (Dib 2014) and may reflect variations in the physical conditions of the GC parental clouds at the time the G1 population started to form, the occurrence of other processes such as gas accretion onto protostars (Dib et al. 2010), or collisions between protostars before they settle on the MS (Dib et al 2007).

 {}